TrystanKoch/umd_dissertation/README.txt

+=== Useful Commands ===

+ Type 'make' into the commandline when in the root 'dissertation/' folder to make the dissertation.

+ Type 'make clean' to erase any temporary files, and any extraneous output file that landed outside of the 'aux/' folder.

+ Type 'make veryclean' to erase all output files in the 'aux'/ folder and the final output pdf.

 === Operation Summary ===

- Type 'make' into the commandline when in the root 'dissertation/' folder.

- GNUMake will then compile the 'dissertation.tex' file, which draws from the 'headmatter/' and 'text/' folders.
+ GNUMake will compile the 'dissertation.tex' file, which draws from the 'headmatter/' and 'text/' folders.
 Any auxfiles are sent to the 'aux/' folder.
 It will do this twice, without outputting a pdf.